piccoloaiutante/build/ansible/README.md

 Every host is part of a group (names in square brackets) If you can't find a group that suits you, it's probably missing.
 Go add it (if you know what you're doing) or ping someone in the build group for advice/guides.

-Only add it to one group since each group is meant to contain sub groups or roles.
+Only add the host to one group since each group is meant to contain sub groups and/or roles; exception being part of jump hosts (for instance `tunnel_rvagg`).

 Make sure you follow the naming convention.
 There are scripts in place that will throw errors if you don't.
-Also, using an incorrect convention might lead to unwanted consequences.
+Using an incorrect convention will likely lead to unwanted consequences.

-`ip=` is required for each host since it is used both by ansible and placed in your ssh config. `user=` is optional and should only be provided if ssh requires a non-root login. `alias=` is used to create shorthand names for ssh convenience.

 #### Naming